Victorian Asbestos Eradication Agency

 Download the PDF version:

 “The most effective way to manage the long-term risks of exposure to asbestos is via its complete removal.
-Organisations opting to proactively remove asbestos reduce risk to employees and contractors, remove the need for ongoing maintenance and asbestos audits, and ultimately increase the value and potential reuse options for the site.”- Asbestos Safety and Eradication Agency 2
+Organisations opting to proactively remove asbestos reduce risk to employees and contractors, remove the need for ongoing maintenance and asbestos audits, and ultimately increase the value and potential reuse options for the site.”

-“Whilst we have asbestos in our built environment, people will continue to inadvertently drill into it, sand it or dismantle it, so I think the less asbestos there is, the more likely we are to be able to control the incidence of this disease.”- Prof Anna Nowak, Director University of Western Australia National Research Centre for Asbestos Related Diseases 3
+“Whilst we have asbestos in our built environment, people will continue to inadvertently drill into it, sand it or dismantle it, so I think the less asbestos there is, the more likely we are to be able to control the incidence of this disease.”

 3 Prof Anna Nowak, Director UWA’s National Research Centre for Asbestos Related Diseases, quoted in West Australian, 18 Nov 2018, p.16 “Push for asbestos removal payment”, Pheobe Warne.